 TikTok’s been hot property since it launched globally in 2017.
 It may be newer than the likes of YouTube and Instagram, but there are still a bunch of ways you can achieve TikTok video monetization.
 Here’s how.

 - Creator Next.
 Similar to the tipping services on YouTube and Instagram, Creator Next allows viewers to reward their favorite creators.

 - Partner with a brand.
 Sponsored posts can clean up in terms of cash, as long as they align with your content and make sense to your audience.

 - TikTok Pulse.
 This is an ad-based tool, but you need 100,000 followers.
 Not one we’d recommend for beginners, in that case!

 To enable TikTok video monetization with Creator Next, you must have reached more than 1,000 views on three or more videos in the past 30 days.
 If you want to learn more, check out our article about how to make money on TikTok.

 One crucial step in video monetization is choosing the perfect music and ensuring you have the rights to use it.
-If you don’t have permission to use a track and do it anyway, your video could be muted, blocked, or demonetized.
+You can do this by using royalty-free music with Epidemic Sound.

 Royalty-free music is music that you can use in content without having to pay royalties to artists or rights holders every time it’s played.
 But royalty-free music companies aren’t always alone in owning the rights to the music in their catalogs, meaning you might still get copyright claims from other rights holders and lose the right to monetize your content when you publish it on digital platforms.
 Confusing, right?

 Let us take care of it.
 We exclusively own the rights to all music in our catalog.
 This lets us offer you a subscription with a license including all necessary rights to use the music and sound effects from our catalog in your content and publish it anywhere online, without having to worry about problems with copyright.
 Additional fees or royalties?
 Forget about it.